Creed (band): Musical style and influences

+I knew I couldn't live the life that someone who was a Christian artist was supposed to live.
+So Creed was not a Christian band. [...]
+They didn't want to live with that pressure.
+And that burden that was not something they signed up for.
+They signed up to be in a rock and roll band and everything that came with it. [...]
+I went to the complete polar opposite of what a preacher is, but still, in my writings, could not escape what I knew was right or what I felt was right, and that is to point people to God, to point people to something greater, to point people to a spiritual life in a spiritual realm, which I knew was real, which I had felt as a child, and I've felt on stage thousands of times and continued to, to this day.

+Bassist Brian Marshall, who named the band, has noted that Stapp uses spiritual imagery as a metaphor in his lyrics.

 Legacy and reception

 Creed was one of the most commercially successful rock bands of the late 1990s and early 2000s.
 Their first three studio albums, My Own Prison, Human Clay, and Weathered, have all gone multi-platinum in the United States, selling six million, 11 million, and six million copies respectively.
 The band also won a Grammy Award for Best Rock Song for the song "With Arms Wide Open" in 2001.

 However, Creed has been negatively received by some professional critics, such as Robert Christgau.
+In 2013, readers of Rolling Stone magazine voted Creed the worst band of the 1990s.
 Jonah Weiner of Slate has tried to make the case that the band was "seriously underrated"; Joe Coscarelli of Mediaite countered that "most people hate Creed's combination of overwrought power-balladry and Christian-infused testosterone."
 In 2011, Billboard ranked Creed as the 18th-best artist of the 2000s.
-In 2013, readers of Rolling Stone magazine voted Creed the worst band of the 1990s.